U.K. Professional Clients

 Non-lawyer formation services typically sell you a book with a sample operating agreement, sample organization minutes and sample membership interest documents.
 With them, it's your job to do the actual Operating Agreement, the actual organizational minutes and the actual membership interest documents.
 Moreover, you are left on your own as to subsequent record keeping.
 In most states, neither an expensive book nor a seal is required.
 For $185 instead of the $60-$100 you pay for these normally unnecessary items, we will do the actual Operating Agreement, do the actual organization minutes, do the actual membership interest documents, provide you with checklists to assist you in subsequent record keeping, and provide you with the forms and instructions you need to get your federal tax identification number.

-A registered agent is used to provide a place for the service of process, notice or other official communications.
-It is usually required that LLC's have a registered agent and that the registered agent reside in the state.
+A registered expert is used to provide a place for the service of process, notice or other official communications.
+It is usually required that LLC's have a registered expert and that the registered expert reside in the state.

 The EIN, often referred to as the Federal Tax Identification Number, is a number that is assigned to a business by the IRS.
 It is often required of businesses for certain functions, such as opening bank accounts, hiring employees, etc.